Burak-Cam/security-robot-backend/README.md

 ## 📜 License

-MIT License – © 2024 Burak Çam
-See LICENSE file for full terms.
+License shared under a custom non-commercial license.
+See LICENSE file for details.